-In 2001, the Toronto Postcard Club archivist had catalogued 6,488 of the Warwick Bros & Rutter postcards known at the time as follows;
+In 2001, the late archivist of the Toronto Postcard Club had catalogued 6,488 of the Warwick Bros. & Rutter postcards known at the time, as follows:

-In 1847 William Warwick left Montreal for Woodstock, Ontario, where he opened a small book and stationary shop.
-In the 1850s he added a bookbinding facility and began to manufacture and publish schoolbooks and others.
-In the 1860s he developed his wholesale business, but finding Woodstock a limited market, moved his business to Toronto in 1868.
+At some point after the death of William Sr. in 1837, his widow Alice relocated the family to Toronto.
+In 1848, William Warwick Jr. began to operate a small book and stationery shop in Woodstock, Ontario.
+In the 1850s he added a bookbinding facility and began to manufacture and publish schoolbooks and other types of books (mostly likely including blank ledgers and account books for businesses).
+In the 1860s he developed his wholesale business, but he found Woodstock to be a limited market and moved his business to Toronto in 1868.

-In 1880, while driving through The Exhibition grounds in Toronto, Warwick had an accident in which he was thrown from his carriage and injured so severely that he died within a few weeks.
+His life ended tragically at the age of 47.
+While driving through the Exhibition grounds in Toronto, Warwick was thrown from his carriage and injured so severely that he died within a few weeks, on September 20, 1880.
 The loss of the head of the business was a serious blow.
-But, Mr. Warwick had surrounded himself with able and loyal associates, and these people took up where he left off.
-Mrs. Rosina Warwick, who had proven herself a worthy and capable assistant to her husband became the head of the business assisted by the eldest son, Guy F. Warwick.
-Arthur F. Rutter, who had joined the staff as a lad in 1873, assumed charge of the manufacturing departments.
+But Warwick had surrounded himself with able and loyal associates who were able to take up where he left off.
+His widow Rosina (1831-1899), who had proven herself a worthy and capable assistant to her husband, became the head of the business.
+She was assisted by her eldest son, Guy Frederick Warwick (c 1856-1919) and by Arthur Frederick Rutter (1856-1938), who had joined the staff in 1873 and was put in charge of the manufacturing departments.”

 Following William Warwick’s death, the name of the business was changed to “Wm.
-Warwick & Son”, the firm consisting of Mrs. Warwick and eldest son Guy.
-In 1885, when the second son, George R. Warwick was admitted to the partnership, Mrs. Warwick retired and the firm name became “Warwick & Sons”.
-Arthur F. Rutter was taken into the partnership in 1886 and Charles E. Warwick, the youngest son, was also made a member of the firm.
-In 1893 the firm name was changed from “Warwick & Sons” to “Warwick Bros. & Rutter”.
+Warwick & Son”, with Rosina Warwick and Guy Warwick as the firm’s principals.
+In 1885, when the second son, George Robinson Warwick (1863-1956) was admitted to the partnership, Mrs. Warwick retired and the firm name became “Warwick & Sons”.
+Arthur Rutter was taken into the partnership in 1886 and Charles Ernest Warwick (1866-1920), the youngest son of William and Rosina, was also made a member of the firm.
+As a result of these changes, the firm name was changed in 1893 from “Warwick & Sons” to “Warwick Bros. & Rutter”.